redis/NRedisStack/CONTRIBUTING.md

 ## Introduction

-First off, thank you for considering contributing to NRedisStack.
-We value community contributions!
+We appreciate your interest in contributing to NRedisStack. community contributions!

 ## Contributions We Need